E-mail Me, feed back appreciated.

 • The number in black represents our cash position at that point in the game

-• the red number represents the fractional chance of us moving right ie drawing a -ve card
+• The red number represents the fractional chance of us moving right ie drawing a -ve card

-• the number in green represents the fractional chance of us moving down ie drawing a +ve card
+• The number in green represents the fractional chance of us moving down ie drawing a +ve card

 There are some cells we can intuitively speculate as to our course of action without too much trouble:

-To calculate the expected return from 1,1 we then have 50% of 0 and 50% of 1 ie 0.5
+To calculate the expected return from 1,1 we then have 50% chance of 0 plus 50% chance of 1 ie 0.5.

-We can now calculate the expected return from 2,1 it's 2/3 moving lright plus 1/3 moving down or 2/3 of cell 1,1 plus 1/3 of cell 2,0 which calculates as (2/3)*.5 + (1/3)*2 = 1
+We can now calculate the expected return from 2,1 (cell looks like 2/3 1 1/3,) it's 2/3 moving right (harming) plus 1/3 moving down (improving) or 2/3 of cell 1,1 plus 1/3 of cell 2,0 which calculates as (2/3)*.5 + (1/3)*2 = 1

 (note we used the expected return for (1,1) that we calculated earlier.)

-expected return is given by .25 * cell(3,0) + .75 * cell(2,1) = .25 * 3 + .75 * 1 = 1.5
+Expected return is given by .25 * cell(3,0) + .75 * cell(2,1) = .25 * 3 + .75 * 1 = 1.5

-So we have that the expected return from cell 3,1 is 1.5.
+So We have that the expected return from cell 3,1 is 1.5.
 But in cell 3,1 we are holding 2 dollars in our hand, so gambling would not be in our interest, as it would harm our expected return.

 This is our quit rule!!!!